To reduce the profiles that the big data companies can maintain about me, I am using:

 When I searched for email services which protect privacy, I got a lot of results which were focused on providing the ability to securely send end-to-end encrypted messages.
 They had a wide variety of features and tradeoffs, all working around inherent limitations of email protocols.

-As of this writing, I have not yet chosen the solution to this problem.
+As of this writing, I chose Fastmail as my solution.
 My requirements are:

 - Good privacy